IhorHorchakov/spring-mvc-observability/README.md

 * [OpenZipkin Brave](https://github.com/openzipkin/brave) - [Zipkin](https://zipkin.io/) / [Wavefront](https://docs.wavefront.com/) by dependency `io.micrometer:micrometer-tracing-bridge-brave`
 * [OpenTracing Specification](https://opentracing.io/) - is considered to be deprecated/archived, so projects smoothly migrate to OpenTelemetry `io.micrometer:micrometer-tracing-bridge-otel`

-We will be using Zipkin Brave tracer.
-Bridge dependency gives us the tracer for programmatic/manual tracing, so we will be able to use Spans programmatically.
+Bridge dependency gives us the Tracer for programmatic/manual tracing, so we will be able to use Spans programmatically.
 In addition, the bridge creates a default preconfigured beans in Spring application context so that we will use the tracer by convention.

+We will be using `Zipkin` Tracer to create traces.

-Micrometer uses the concept of reporters to export traces via HTTP/RPC to some destination trace collector:
+Micrometer uses the concept of Reporter to export traces via HTTP/RPC to some destination trace collector:
 * Wavefront reporter by dependency `io.micrometer:micrometer-tracing-reporter-wavefront`
 * OpenZipkin Zipkin Brave reporter by dependency `io.zipkin.reporter2:zipkin-reporter-brave`
 * OpenZipkin Zipkin exporter with OpenTelemetry by dependency `io.opentelemetry:opentelemetry-exporter-zipkin`
-* OpenZipkin URL sender by dependency `io.zipkin.reporter2:zipkin-sender-urlconnection` We will be using Zipkin Brave reporter.
+* OpenZipkin URL sender by dependency `io.zipkin.reporter2:zipkin-sender-urlconnection`

+We will be using `OpenZipkin Zipkin Brave` Reporter to export traces.

+Having chosen a tracer and reporter, we need to decide what's the destination to report and collect traces.
+The most famous trace collectors are: [Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and [Grafana Tempo](https://grafana.com/oss/tempo/).
+Here is a comparison guide [Jaeger vs Zipkin vs Grafana Tempo](https://codersociety.com/blog/articles/jaeger-vs-zipkin-vs-tempo) that will help us to get the right collector.

+For the sake of simplicity we will be using `Grafana Tempo`.

 ##### Micrometer: Instrumentation using Observation API
 DRAFT